jfbbcom/LLM-for-gravititational-Wave-classification/README.md

 ### 📁 Data

 - **Simulated data** comes from the [Kaggle G2Net competition dataset](https://www.kaggle.com/competitions/g2net-gravitational-wave-detection/data).
 Alternatively, the `GW/` directory also contains prepared data.
 - **Real-world data** is extracted using the PyCBC Python library.
-See the `train.py` file, specifically the KMeans-based real data processing section.
+See the `train.ipynb` file, specifically the KMeans-based real data processing section.

 ### ⚙️ Data Processing